cloudfauj/cloudfauj/README.md

 Deploy Apps to your cloud without managing infrastructure

 TODO
-- In deploy, how do we tell cli which artifact (docker image) to deploy
-- Handle when required config files are not supplied/present
+- Handle when required config files are not supplied/present (or required fields in them not present)
 - Is manual management of environments good approach for our use case?
 Compared to per-PR URLs that people get?